kexinchu/work-life-balance/Speak/Speak-PartI/Speak-Part I&II Environment.md

 ## Part II
 ### Describe something you do regularly that helps protect the environment?
-emmm, I usually carry a reusable bags with me almost everyday, So that I can use my own bag to hold goods instead of plastic bags provided by retail stores or supermarket.
+emmm, I usually carry a reusable bags with me almost everyday, So that I can use my own bag to hold goods instead of plastic bags provided by retail stores or supermarkets.
 The reason why I do this is because I saw a news that a tutle died from hunger because it ate too much plastic bags, the bags filled it's stomach so that the tutle can not eat food any more.
-The news shcoked me and let me know the harm of palstic bags.
+The news shocked me and let me know the harm of palstic bags.
 Since then, I have chosen to use plastic bags as little as possible.
-I think when everyone starts to reduce the use of plastic bags, we can reduce the harm of waste plastic bags to other animals and plants.
+I think when everyone starts to carry a bag with him, we can reduce the harm of wasted plastic products to other animals and plants.

+## Pay Attention to tense
+### Describe a special memory from your childhood
+- from your childhood = past time
+- Since I've known jan, she's been **had** four different jobs.
+- wakes up  固定表达
+- Paul **will unpack** his suitcase
+- She'd better not buy the first one she sees.

+I'd like to talk about a problem that affects the environment where I live ...
+It is caused by ...
+Some of the effects are ...
+The issue is important because ...
+One way to solve the issue is ...

+### Describe a problem that affects the environment in the area where you live.
+- what the problem is
+- what causes it
+- and explain what you think could be done to solve it

+- feel under the weather  =  not feeling well
+    - I felt under the weather yesterday and didn't go to work.
+- down to earch  = to be practical and sensible tip of the iceberg  = a small part of something bigger

+### Describe a place in another part of the world that would love to visit iin the future.
+- what you know about the place
+- how you know about it
+- how you would travel there
+- explain why you would love to visit that place